vishnuvinod8/vishnuvinod8.github.io/_pages/about.md

 ## News

 * *[October 2025]* Some of my recent [work](https://arxiv.org/pdf/2507.02974) on private text generation using LLMs was accepted at **NeurIPS 2025**.
 We introduce InvisibleInk, which uses LLMs to generate synthetic text at scale with differential privacy guarantees, at **10x lesser computational cost** than prior work.
-Very grateful to [Prof. Krishna](https://krishnap25.github.io/) and [Abhradeep Thakurta](https://athakurta.squarespace.com/) for all their support and guidance!
+Very grateful to my advisor, [Krishna Pillutla](https://krishnap25.github.io/), and to [Abhradeep Thakurta](https://athakurta.squarespace.com/) for all their support and guidance!

 * *[October 2025]* Our [paper](https://openreview.net/pdf?id=2bj0eVgCdO) on "Preserving Expert-Level Privacy in Offline RL" was accepted in **TMLR 2025**, as a **top 10% submission** (with a J2C Certification).
 Many thanks to my amazing collaborator [Navodita](https://scholar.google.com/citations?user=hcsR-tMAAAAJ) and other fantastic collaborators at Google.